 Each year, Colorado College offers its incoming students an exciting New Student Orientation program to help students get acquainted with the school before classes begin.
-Funding from the Priddy Grant and Colorado College has provided students with the opportunity to offer a five-day Orientation Trip experience to each incoming student.
-These experiences are often the highlight of a students' introduction to CC, and help ease the transition to a college environment and CC.
-Every year, approximately 600 incoming students are divided into groups of 9-12 members.
-Approximately 300-400 students engage in urban and front county service-based trips in Colorado and in the Southwest while approximately 200-300 participate in backcountry or Sidecountry service trips.
+Funding from the Priddy Grant and Colorado College has provided students with the opportunity to offer a four-day Orientation Trip experience to each incoming student.
+These experiences are often the highlight of a student's introduction to CC, and help ease the transition to a college environment.
+Every year, approximately 600 incoming students are divided into groups of 9-12 members who engage in trips in Colorado and in the Southwest.

-All Priddy Experience trips include 2 full days of community service with a variety of organizations followed by one "cultural day" to explore the local surroundings as a group and immerse themselves into the cultural aspects of the local community, location, and people.
-Throughout these days together, groups have ample time to begin building relationships with their fellow classmates, and gain insight and mentorship from their upperclassmen leaders.
+All Priddy Experience trips include two full days of community service with a variety of organizations followed by one "cultural day" to explore the local surroundings as a group and immerse themselves in the local community and location.
+Throughout these days together, groups have ample time to begin building relationships with their fellow classmates, as well as to gain insight from their upperclassmen leaders.
 Group reflections and discussion surrounding academics and the culture at CC are a large part of the trip, and provide opportunity for incoming students to begin goal-setting and preparing for their upcoming first year experience.

 Goals of the Program

-- Give first-year students an opportunity to meet other first-year students, upper-class students and staff members and begin to develop friendships in a casual, creative and productive atmosphere.
+- Give first-year students an opportunity to meet other first-year students, upper-class students, and staff members as they begin to develop friendships in a casual, creative, and productive atmosphere.

 - Promote a positive, enthusiastic attitude about entering Colorado College.

 - Challenge the skills and abilities of participants while developing a sense of civic duty and engagement.

 - Proudly represent the program and Colorado College in the Southwest community.